edson-a-soares/geometric_acyclic_visitor/README.md

 ### Usage of the Acyclic Visitor ###

-The concrete shape classes are defined as `Measurable` classes.
+Concrete shape classes are defined as `Measurable` classes.
-Which means that, these classes accept a Visitor `Measure` class.
+It means just that these classes accept a visitor `Measure` class as a guest.
-So, `Geometry::Measure::Area` is responsible for the shapes' area calculation, `Geometry::Measure::Circumference` is responsible for the shapes' circumference calculation, so forth.
+So that, `Geometry::Measure::Area` is accountable to the calculation of the area, as well as `Geometry::Measure::Circumference` is responsible for the calculation of the circumference, so forth.

 ### Defining the visitable shapes ###